Our Staff

 Family Cognitive-Behavioral Therapist

 Denise Nelson, Ph.D. is a licensed clinical psychologist.
-She runs the program’s family education and support group; she also conducts initial interviews to evaluate a patient’s appropriateness for treatment in the program.
+At the UCLA OCD Intensive Treatment Program, she runs the family education and support group; she also conducts initial interviews to evaluate a patient’s appropriateness for treatment in the program.
+Previously, Dr. Nelson was also a therapist in the UCLA Child/Adolescent UCLA OCD Intensive Treatment Program.

 Dr Kronemyer is on the clinical faculty of the UCLA Anxiety Disorders Program and the Obsessive-Compulsive Disorder (OCD) Intensive Outpatient Program (IOP).
 He also has an appointment at UCLA as a research scientist.
 His main role at the OCD IOP is patient evaluation and assessment.
 His research interests are: